jcatanza/seattle-911/README.md

 # seattle-911
 Material for a Medium post on a  simple classification problem

-Jupyter notebook seattle_911_calls.ipynb requires input file 'rev data for test.xlsx'
+Jupyter notebook seattle_911_calls.ipynb requires the input file 'seattle_911_calls.xlsx'